Family Owned Since 1979

 250 days, fall planted.
 These true Egyptian topsetting onions are a smaller relative of the Catawissa onion.
 The topsets are a distinctive red color.
 A prolific producer of delicious green onions that you can harvest twice a year.
 Approximately 10–20 bulblets per ounce, but this can vary based on seasonal conditions.

-Walking onions are shipped only in the fall—September through mid-October, depending on the season.
+Walking onions are shipped only in the late summer/fall—starting in August, depending on the season.
 Order early for best availability.
 Sorry, not available to Idaho, US Territories, or Canada.

 • Key Features: